open-telemetry/opentelemetry-erlang/README.md

 The OpenTelemetry Protocol exporter for use with the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).

-Currently only supports the Tracer protocol.
+Currently only supports the Tracer protocol using either GRPC or Protobuffers over HTTP1.1.
 Metrics are to come soon.

 ## Using